aws-samples/sagemaker-studio-mlflow-integration/README.md

     * exposes the MLFlow server and gateway AI via a PrivateLink to an REST API Gateway.
     * deploys a Cognito User Pool to manage the users accessing the UI.
     * deploy a Lambda Authorizer to verify the JWT token with the Cognito User Pool ID keys and returns IAM policies to allow or deny a request.
-    * adds IAM Authorizer.
-This will be applied to the
+    * adds IAM Authorizer for the MLflow client SDK routes.
 * [`AmplifyMLflowStack`](./cdk/lib/amplify-mlflow-stack.ts)
     * creates an app with CI/CD capability to deploy the MLFLow UI
 * [`SageMakerStudioUserStack`](./cdk/lib/sagemaker-studio-user-stack.ts)